milesdaudistel/notes/compilernotes.md

 Since we want the first terminal that can be derived from A, we end up with 0, 1, a, and y.

 So if we're at A, we will transition to B if `t=0` or `t=1`.
-TODO this is wrong.
+TODO I this is wrong.
 What happens after we get to B?
 We just die.

 In general, finding the first sets for each terminal and non-terminal in a grammar is as follows: